Home » Indian Polity » Reorganisation of States

 State Reorganisation Act 1956 has added a new Article-350A, which carries out one of the key recommendations of the State Reorganisation Commission addressing the safeguard for linguistic minorities.

-The States Reorganisation Act, of 1956 did not make a drastic reorganisation.
+The States Reorganisation Act, of 1956 did not make a drastic reorganization.
 To create the larger Andhra Pradesh State, the former Part B State of Hyderabad was merged with Andhra State.
 The former Part B State of Mysore became a more significant State of Karnataka with additional territories transferred from the States of Madras (Tamil Nadu) and Bombay.
 The State of Kerala was carved of the former Part B State of Travancore-Cochin with new territories acquired from the State of Madras.

 Sharing is caring!